BrentBaccala/collaborate/README.md

    `pm2` can be made persistent pretty easily (run `pm2 startup` for instructions)

-1. Now clone this repository
+1. Now clone this repository, and from its directory...

 1. Install dependencies: `sudo apt install fvwm tightvncserver websockify`

+1. Build the `vnc_collaborate` module: `./setup.py build`

+1. Install the `vnc_collaborate` module: `pip3 install .`

+1. Check that it installed correctly: `python3 -m vnc_collaborate` should run with no output and no error

-1. Copy (or symlink) the `teacher-fvwm-config` script to the teacher account's `.fvwm/config` file
+1. Use the following one-line config for the teacher account's `.fvwm/config` file:

+   `PipeRead 'python3 -m vnc_collaborate print teacher_fvwm_config'`

+   The FVWM config is shipped with the Python package, and this pulls in the config without having to hard-wire the location where the package is installed.

 1. Start the teacher's VNC desktop with `vncserver` with something like: